MilanTodorovic/LibraryProject/README.md

 Added a mechanism to store unsend Emails in case of connection issues or something similar.<br>
 Not all Emails can be stored and some fucntions don't work.</strike>
 <h2>Version 1.5</h2>
-Changes:
+Changes: <br>
-1. Some SQLite queries and Table schemes
+1. Some SQLite queries and Table schemes<br>
-2. New functions that store and send unsent Emails (due to connection loss, etc.)
+2. New functions that store and send unsent Emails (due to connection loss, etc.)<br>
-3. Toplevel window with progressbar for sending out previously unsent Emails
+3. Toplevel window with progressbar for sending out previously unsent Emails<br>
-4. Slight changes in some parts of the code
+4. Slight changes in some parts of the code<br>

 <h1>TO DO</h1>
 1. <strike>Enable saving unsent e-mails to a file/database in case of internet connection loss.
 (Partially done with 1.4.5)</strike>